 The Tax Foundation published a map showing the average amount of state and local tax deductions claimed in different areas of the country (see Which Places Benefit Most From State and Local Tax Deductions?).
 The area I live in is affected the most.
 It’s one of the top 10 counties, shaded in the bluest of the blue.
 Because the cost of living here is one of the highest in the country, people with white collar jobs here also have high incomes.

-The increase in the standard deduction and the lower rates would more than compensate for losing all of these:
+Together, the increase in the standard deduction, the lower rates, and the increase in the child tax credit would actually more than compensate for losing all of these:

 - the personal exemptions

 - the property tax deduction

 - the charitable donations deduction

 Another factor that lowers taxes for married couples filing jointly is the removal of the marriage penalty for people with a taxable income under $600,000.
 That should cover about 99% of people.
 A part of the income that used to be in the 33% bracket is now in the 24% bracket.
 That’s a large drop.

 Technically the new tax law still has AMT but it won’t affect 99% of people because the AMT exemption amount is increased and the AMT exemption phaseout points are moved further up.
 People in blue states with a high income (but not a super high income) who used to pay AMT will no longer pay AMT.

 Altogether, some people in blue states with a high income (but not a super high income) can see their federal income tax in 2018 go down by about 4% of AGI.
 This is much larger than I expected.

 The new tax law didn’t completely eliminate itemized deductions or marriage penalty or AMT for everyone but it practically did for 90% or 99% of people.
 They also won’t have to calculate the phaseout in personal exemptions and itemized deductions.
 Perhaps more people will become comfortable with doing their own taxes when they only take the standard deduction.
 You won’t miss any deductions because you know you won’t itemize.